 Pepperdine requires MBA candidates to submit GRE or GMAT scores.
 They also need at least two years of relevant work experience and a recommendation letter.
 Distance learners benefit from an affordable tuition rate and endowed scholarship opportunities.

-Pepperdine is regionally accredited by the Western Association of Schools and Colleges (WASC).
+Pepperdine University is regionally accredited by the WASC Senior College and University Commission (WSCUC).
 The online MBA in entrepreneurship program maintains specialized accreditation from the Association to Advance Collegiate Schools of Business (AACSB).

 5. Brandman University